OOOHA/Wake/README.md

   </tr>
 </table>

-And more languages in the settings.
+And more languages in the settings

 > [!Note]
-> By default, the language will follow the system setting.
+> By default, the language will follow the system setting

 ## Settings option
 <img src="img/winsc/lt.png" alt="image" width="300">

-You can choose the theme you like.
+You can choose the theme you like

 > [!Note]
-> Auto means the theme will follow the system setting.
+> Auto means the theme will follow the system setting

+---
+> [!important]
+> Languages are translated by Chat GPT

 ---